-Ρ hysician's Statement Keep for Your Record

-I certify that Name of disabled person

-dat as permanently and totally disabled on January 1, 1976, on the he or she retired.
-If retired after 1976, enter the date respections: Sign your name on either line A or B below. •

-A The disability has lasted or can be expected to last continuously for at least a year

-В There is no reasonable probability that the disabled condition will ever improve Physician's signature Date

-• Physician's signature Date

-Ph ysician's name Physician's address
+P hysician's Statement Keep for Your Record I certify that Name of disabled person as permanently and totally disabled on January 1, 1976, on the he or she retired.
+If retired after 1976, enter the date re- January 1, 1977, or was permanen ntly and totally disabled on the Ph ysician: Sign your name on either line A or B below.
+A The disability has lasted or can be expected to last continuously for at least a year There is no reasonable probability that the disabled condition will ever improve Physician's signature Date Physician's signature Date Ph ysician's name Physician's address